Rosettea/Hilbish/docs/api/terminal.md

 </a>
 </h4>

-Puts the terminal in raw mode
+Puts the terminal into raw mode.
 #### Parameters
 This function has no parameters.
 </div>